Discover exactly how much you'll be short in retirement

 A simple COLA applies the same flat dollar amount each year (based on your original benefit).
 A compound COLA applies the percentage to your growing benefit each year — meaning you earn increases on top of previous increases.

-Over 20 years of retirement, the difference between a 2% simple and 2% compound adjustment on a $77,000 pension is over $6,500/year — and the gap keeps growing every year after that.
+Over 20 years of retirement, the difference between a 2% simple and 2% compound adjustment on an example $77,000 starting pension is over $6,500/year — and the gap keeps growing every year after that.

 Look up your state's COLA policy.